keichi/binary-parser/README.md

 - `clone` - (Optional, defaults to `false`) By default, `buffer(name [,options])` returns a new buffer which references the same memory as the parser input, but offset and cropped by a certain range.
-If this option is true, input buffer will be cloned and a new buffer referncing another memory is returned.
+If this option is true, input buffer will be cloned and a new buffer referencing a new memory region is returned.
 - `length ` - (either `length` or `readUntil` is required) Length of the buffer.
 Can be a number, string or a function.
 Use number for statically sized buffers, string to reference another variable and function to do some calculation.
 - `readUntil` - (either `length` or `readUntil` is required) If `"eof"`, then this parser will read till it reaches end of the `Buffer` object.
+If it is a function, this parser will read the buffer is read until the function returns true.

 ### array(name, options)
 Parse bytes as an array. `options` is an object which can have the following